 Chemotherapy is medicine used to destroy cancer cells.
 It is toxic to fast-growing cancer cells.
 It can also affect fast-growing healthy cells, like blood cells, lining in stomach, and hair.

 Chemotherapy is used as a part of cancer treatment.
 The role it will play will be based on the type of cancer and how advanced it is.
 Chemotherapy may:

-- Ease cancer symptoms.
-It may be given as part of palliative care.
-Chemotherapy can be used to shrink tumors that are causing pain or pressure.
+- Ease cancer symptoms—It may be given to shrink tumors that are causing pain or pressure.

 The medicine attacks fast-growing cells.
 It can also hurt healthy cells and lead to side effects.
 Side effects vary.
 The type of medicine and type of healthy cells affected will determine what symptoms you have.

 Damage to healthy cells that line the mouth, stomach, and intestines can cause: